ajalt/clikt/docs/options.md

 [`context`][context].
 This will cause all options without an explicit envvar name to be given an uppercase underscore-separated envvar name.
 Since the prefix is set on the [`context`][context], it is propagated to subcommands.
-If you have a a subcommand called `foo` with an option `--bar`, and your prefix is `MY_TOOL`, the option's envvar name will be `MY_TOOL_FOO_BAR`.
+If you have a subcommand called `foo` with an option `--bar`, and your prefix is `MY_TOOL`, the option's envvar name will be `MY_TOOL_FOO_BAR`.

 === "Example"